 Newly onboarded team members can provide exactly the sort of valuable feedback that your company needs.
 They can see the company’s processes from a fresh perspective and can give you critical insight into the way that your team works and the inefficient practices that should be improved.

 Additionally, asking new employees about the onboarding process itself can help you to make tremendous improvements to your team.
-A great way to do this is by creating an onboarding survey for new team members to complete and encouraging new team members to offer suggestions.
+A great way to do this is by creating a new hire onboarding survey for new team members to complete and encouraging new team members to offer suggestions.

 To get additional insights, consider measuring and tracking key onboarding metrics, like satisfaction scores.
 From there, you can use tools like Factorial’s HR reports feature to make data-informed decisions.
 The idea is to use these insights to change your employee onboarding checklist and processes for the better.